Unauthorised Traveller Encampments

 Increasingly, local authorities are seeking injunctions to deal with unauthorised sites.
 Basingstoke and Deane Borough Council and Hampshire County Council applied for an injunction against the setting up of unauthorised traveller sites, which was granted by the High Court in 2019.
 Hart District Council have not done so, however.

 Progress has been made to tackle this issue, but I know the problem does continue to exist.
-If you are concerned about an unauthorised traveller encampment in the consistency, please do get in touch and I will use my ‘power to pester’ to urge the Police or Council to take action.
+If you are concerned about an unauthorised traveller encampment in the constituency, please do get in touch and I will use my ‘power to pester’ to urge the Police or Council to take action.

 News